celiabustea/PawFinder/README.md

   Upload images, write descriptions, and mark the pet’s last known location.

 - 🤖 **AI Image Matching**
-  Smart detection and comparison to match lost pets with found ones using visual similarity.
+  Smart detection and comparison to match lost pets with found ones using visual similarity. *(Currently non-functional due to token limits.)*

 - 🔐 **User Authentication**
   Sign up and log in securely via Firebase Authentication.